D'Aguilar Highway: Intersecting state-controlled roads

+Caboolture Connection Road

 The Caboolture Connection Road (CCR) is a 8.2 km former section of the D'Aguilar Highway that runs south-east from the highway at Moodlu to the Bruce Highway in Caboolture, Queensland, Australia.
 It is a state-controlled regional road (number 9905) rated as a local road of regional significance (LRRS).

 CCR Route description

 The road commences at an intersection with the D'Aguilar Highway (State Route 85) in the locality of Moodlu.
 It starts as Williams Road and crosses the highway on an overbridge.
 It then runs south-east as King Street, passing the exit to Bellmere Road to the south-west, and continuing through Caboolture to an intersection with Burpengary–Caboolture Road and Beerburrum Road.
 It continues east as Lower King Street, crossing the railway line and reaching a bridge over the Bruce Highway, where it ends.

-The physical road continues east as Caboolture-Bribie Island Road (State Route 85).
+The physical road continues east as Caboolture–Bribie Island Road (State Route 85).